-Before you head off on your next adventure ask yourself – Is everything handles and up-to-date?
+Before you head off on your next adventure ask yourself – Is everything handled and up-to-date?
 Your normal life seems a million miles away.
 This is the first time you have been able to go away together, just the two of you.
 It seems like just yesterday the kids were chasing fireflies in the back yard after the family barbeque.
 Time seems to have a way of accelerating.
 They are now grown and the loss of everyday contact has given you both newfound freedom and independence.
 As you … [Read more...] about Relax: Everything’s Handled

 Preserving Harmony with Blended Families